Telecom Italia and CDP still far from agreement on fixed line network

 In a parliamentary hearing last week, the 65-year-old manager said Telecom Italia needed to raise fresh capital to avoid a credit rating downgrade to "junk" status and that the best way would be through a capital increase.

-Bernabe spoke out against possible plans by top shareholder Telefonica to sell some of the company's most valued assets, such as Brazilian unit TIM Participacoes, once it gains control of its Italian rival.
-(Reporting by Jennifer Clark; Editing by Agnieszka Flak)
+Bernabe spoke out against possible plans by top shareholder Telefonica (TEF.MC) to sell some of the company's most valued assets, such as Brazilian unit TIM Participacoes (TIMP3.SA), once it gains control of its Italian rival.